- key skills in communication, time management, problem solving, creativity, adaptability, team work and commercial awareness

 As well as myCareer and those platforms highlighted in the above ‘Internships’ section, we recommend utilising Going Global.
 Going Global is a dedicated platform for a range international opportunities but also contains useful advice for experiences overseas.

-Other (funded) work-experience opportunities available to you
+Other (funded) work-experience opportunities

 The Careers Insight Programme